apache/spark/docs/structured-streaming-programming-guide.md

 - *Checkpoint location:* For some output sinks where the end-to-end fault-tolerance can be guaranteed, specify the location where the system will write all the checkpoint information.
 This should be a directory in an HDFS-compatible fault-tolerant file system.
 The semantics of checkpointing is discussed in more detail in the next section.

 #### Output Modes
-There are two types of output mode currently implemented.
+There are a few types of output modes.

 - **Append mode (default)** - This is the default mode, where only the new rows added to the Result Table since the last trigger will be